mjmdr2021/mjmdr2021.github.io/README.md

 # mjmdr2021.github.io

 1. Clone Repository
 2. open test-eastvantage folder in Visual Studio Code (or other IDE you're familiar with).
-Open Terminal and type npm install
+4. Open Terminal and cd to test-eastvantage folder
+3. type npm install

 to run locally:
 in terminal, type npm run start